aarondwi/mongoseal/README.md

 go get -u github.com/aarondwi/mongoseal
 ```

-Run this script below in your mongo database
+Run this script below in your mongodb

 ```javascript
 db.lock.createIndex( { "Key": 1 }, { unique: true } )
 db.lock.createIndex( { "last_seen": 1 }, { expireAfterSeconds: 600 } )
 ```

 The 1st one is required, to ensure key uniqueness

 The 2nd one is used to remove old entry that are not deleted (maybe because of latency, process died, etc).
 The `expireAfterSeconds` should be set to duration considered safe if the lock get acquired by the 2nd or so process.

 Notes
 -------------------------------------------------
 Even though this distributed lock implementation use fencing, but fencing without application specific semantic may still fail to provide exclusivity (see comments [here](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html)).
 The goal of 2 types of timeouts (database level expire and application level timeout) are different:

 1. the database level expire to ensure the storage requirement does not grow unbounded.
 Consider setting this value to a number considered safe if 2 workers hold the locks
 2. the application level timeout mainly used for generating fencing token.
 Here, multiple workers can still hold the locks, but you have fencing token (from `lock.Version`) to be used for checking at storage/database level.

-100ms before lock timeouts, it will refresh the lock automatically.The time resolution for lock expiry time is 1 second, to reduce errors caused by NTP ~250ms bound
+100ms before lock timeouts, it will refresh the lock automatically.
+The time resolution for lock expiry time is 1 second, to reduce errors caused by NTP ~250ms bound

 Write operations are using `majority` concern, while read operations are using `linearizable`.
 Because of this, ensure that your mongo is a replica set, not a standalone.

 Usage
 --------------------------------------------------

 ```go
 // lockExpiryTimeSecond should be set to be far more
 // than required duration of a process